 A: Because you are still under sentence and in the community, you must maintain regular contact with your community counselor or designee.
-This will ensure that your needs are being met, answer any questions, and build trust with your community counselor.
+This will ensure that any questions are answered, and you build trust with your community counselor by being accountable.